-David is a first year PhD student.
-Coming from the JPSS Common Ground System, he has experience with large data flow and distributed processing.
+David is a second year PhD student.
 He is currently investigating the effects of synchronization scheduling on concurrent program security.
 His other interests include system-level security and program correctness.

 Adrian Tang PhD student

 Adrian is a PhD student who joined the IDS Lab in Fall 2012.
 His interests include vulnerability research, malware analysis and detection.
 He is currently researching in hardware-based techniques to detect malware attacks.